tabotino-sphere/rockycat-kombat/Readme.md

 # 🚀 Vision

-RockyCat aims to create a **competitive, skill-based fighting ecosystem** where:
+RockyKombat aims to create a **competitive, skill-based fighting ecosystem** where:

 * Players earn rewards based on performance
 * Spectators can participate through betting